ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter05.md

 The argument that Wèi WúXiàn had put forward shocked everyone present in the classroom and made Lán Lǎo, the teacher, extremely furious.

-Later on, after school, he said, “I don’t plan on leaving the path to a bright future, and walking on the wrong side of the road.
+Later on, after school, he said, “I don’t plan on leaving the path to a bright future and walking on the wrong side of the road.
 It’s much easier to follow the path that someone else had taken.

 “So, don’t worry about what I said earlier.
 I was just answering the questions that Lán Lǎo was asking me.”